emmawalshdev/The-Book-bar/testing.md

 * All Javascript code was checked using [JSHint](https://jshint.com/).
     - Metrics:
         - There are 7 functions in this script.js.
-        - The function with the largest signature take 0 arguments, while the median is 0.
+        - The function with the largest signature takes 0 arguments, while the median is 0.
         - The largest function has 8 statements in it, while the median is 3.
         - The most complex function has a cyclomatic complexity value of 3 while the median is 2.